rubyonracetracks/rails-legacy-docu/docs/02-01-docker.md

 * Rename the rails-general and 32rails-general directories.
 Rename the check-rails-general, rails-general-root, and rails-general-user scripts within the rails-general/usr_local_bin directory.
 Git add, commit, and push these changes.
 * Use the SearchMonkey tool to find all instances of "rubyonracetracks" and replace them with your username.
 Git add, commit, and push this change.
 * Use the SearchMonkey tool to find all instances of "rails-general" and replace them with the appropriate name.
 Git add, commit, and push these changes.
 * Update the scripts within the usr_local_bin directory for your Docker image, especially the rails-*-user script.
-Be sure to use the correct version of the Ruby language and the ffi, nokogiri, pg, rails gems.
+  * Check the Gemfile and Gemfile.lock files for the correct version of the Ruby language and the ffi, nokogiri, pg, rails gems.
 (Having these elements in the custom Docker image speeds up the setup process of your Rails app.)
+  * Check the Rails app's setup instructions to see if there's anything else you need to add, such as PostgreSQL extensions or PhantomJS.
-You may need to revisit this step later.
+  * You may need to revisit this step later.
 Git add, commit, and push these changes.
 * Update the README.md file.
 Git add, commit, and push these changes.

 ## Docker Hub